How it works

 When you conduct market research looking to affirm a hypothesis, you become susceptible to market research bias.
 You can end up walking away with specific data sets that affirm your theory, rather than actionable data that can dictate the direction your theory needs to take—which may be the opposite direction!

 It’s easy to be blinded by the potential of a big startup idea.
-Your product or service might seem great on paper—or even as a prototype—but without proper research, it could flop when you go to market.
+Your product or service might seem great on paper—or even as a prototype—but without proper market research services, it could flop when you go to market.

 Startup founders need to get as much detailed information on their potential market as soon as possible.
 Here are some reasons why: